Duterte to deliver final speech to Congress in crisis | ExBulletin

 Duterte and police officials have denied condoning extrajudicial killings of suspects, despite publicly threatening to kill suspects.
 More than 6,000 suspects, most of them minors, have been killed in his crackdown, but many have also been shot dead by motorcycle assassins who human rights groups suspect are linked to forces of the United Nations. order.

 He did not win this war on drugs because the problem is still there, but many families have lost their breadwinners, Randy Delos Santos told The Associated Press.
-We were the biggest loser and we still live in fear.
+We are the biggest losers and we still live in fear.

 Delos Santoss’ nephew, 17, Kian, was shot dead in 2017 by police, who accused the young student of being a drug courier and claimed he resisted arrest.
 A court, however, later found out that the three police officers murdered the student in a rare drug law enforcement conviction.